Simply follow the 6 application steps. Take advantage of our checklist, which provides useful guidelines for each step.

-If documents are missing or do not arrive in time, the requirements have not been met.
-We cannot forward your application to the university.
+If documents are missing or do not arrive in time, the requirements have not been met and we will not be able to forward your application to the university.

 Are you applying for the preliminary review documentation (VPD)?
-If so, you should allow sufficient time for your application, because you still have to apply to the university directly with uni-assist’s VPD.
+If so, you should allow sufficient time for your application, because you still have to apply to the university directly with the VPD.

-Generally, universities do not start their admission process until uni-assist has evaluated all those applications which have been received complete and within the application deadline.
+Generally, the universities do not start their admission processes until uni-assist has processed all the applications that we received that were complete and submitted within the Application deadline.

 No. We treat all applicants equally.
 Therefore, we cannot give preference to certain applications.

 We recommend: Apply as early as possible.
 Enquire about the visa at the embassy.
-At many German embassies, you can apply for a student applicant visa with the notification about the evaluation result from uni-assist.
+At many German embassies, you can apply for a Student applicant visa with a positive evaluation result from uni-assist.

-When you apply for a VPD, please use our online portal My assist.
+When you apply for a VPD, please use My assist.

 - Register, enter your applicant information and educational history, select the university and complete the application form via the “Selection list” (box symbol).
 Your application is automatically a request for a VPD.

-Please allow sufficient time for your application because you will generally still have to apply to the university directly using uni-assist’s VPD.
+Please allow sufficient time for your application because you will generally still have to apply to the university directly using the VPD.

 Detailed information and checklist: